onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 Section 4.3 Interfaces
 ~~~~~~~~~~~~~~~~~~~~~~

-Since OpenECOMP provides the VNFM and EMS functionality for all VNFs the
+Since ONAP provides the VNFM and EMS functionality for all VNFs the
-SWA-3 and SWA-4 interfaces are OpenECOMP interfaces.
-All OpenECOMP
+SWA-3 and SWA-4 interfaces are ONAP interfaces.
+All ONAP
 interfaces are described in this package of documents.

 Section 5 VNF Design Patterns and Properties